 This is where I ran into a problem.

 After heating, remember, you’re supposed to shake it before opening the top.
 So it’s nice and hot, and I decide it’s ready, and I start shaking it.
 To my dismay I’m suddenly covered in liquid, and … it’s burning me!
+That’s right.
+The bottom had sprung a leak!
+I was now covered in whatever chemical they were using to heat the can.

 I made my way directly to the shower and rinsed myself off, clothes and all.
 Fortunately I hadn’t gotten any into my eyes — though it did come close — and I didn’t seem to have come to any harm.
 There were only a few spots — on my cheek, on my right index finger, and on the back of my left hand — that seemed red and irritated.
 But it was all very minor and at the time of this writing I’m completely fine.